mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

         isDefault: true
 ```

-You may have to reference your own `datasource` if your Prometheus has a different `uid`.
+Use the name of your prometheus `datasource` if your Prometheus is using a different `name`.

 ## Common problems.

 ### Dashboard not showing up

-*
-* I have removed the `__input` fixed the datasource for `grafana` and `prometheus` in the dashboard JSON.
+* I have removed the `__input` fixed the datasource for `grafana` at the annotations and `prometheus` in the rest of the dashboard JSON.

 * I have created the configmap and deployed it before the `grafana`

 * I have wired in `dashboardproviders.yaml`

-* the name on the left hand side of `dashboardsConfigMaps` matches `dashboardproviders.yaml` name
+* the name on the left hand side of `dashboardsConfigMaps` matches `dashboardproviders.yaml` `name`

 AND - the dashboard does not show up in Prometheus.

 #### Things to try

-Reformat your configmap json and paste the contents back into the `configmap` with the correct 4 space indentation.
+* Reformat your configmap json and paste the contents back into the `configmap` with the correct 4 space indentation.

-Change the `grafana_dashboard: "1"` to `grafana_dashboard: "2"` if you have 2 dashboards with the same ID if you only see one or the other.
+* Change the `grafana_dashboard: "1"` to `grafana_dashboard: "2"` if you have 2 dashboards with the same ID if you only see one or the other.